yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Getting-Started-Labs_Lab3.rst

 #.
 Navigate to the PRU project directory.

 #.
-Run “make” from the terminal.
+Run "make" from the terminal.

    * If the PRU_CGT (PRU code generation tools) environment variable was not set, there will be an error.